-Efficient Registration of Non-rigid 3-D Bodies
+Efficient Registration of Nonrigid 3-D Bodies

-Huizhong Chen, Student Member, IEEE and Nick Kingsbury, Member, IEEE
+Huizhong Chen, Student Member, IEEE, and Nick Kingsbury, Member, IEEE

-Abstract-We present a novel method to perform accurate registration of 3-D non-rigid bodies, by using phase-shift properties of the dual-tree complex wavelet transform (DT-CWT).
-Since the phases of DT-CWT coefficients change approximately linearly with the amount of feature displacement in the spatial domain, motion can be estimated using the phase information from these coefficients.
-The motion estimation is performed iteratively, firstly by using coarser level complex coefficients to determine large motion components and then by employing finer level coefficients to refine the motion field.
-We use a parametric affine model to describe the motion, where the affine parameters are found locally by substituting into an optical flow model and solving the resulting over-determined set of equations.
-From the estimated affine parameters, the motion field between the sensed and the reference datasets can be generated and the sensed dataset can then be spatially shifted and interpolated to align with the reference dataset.
+Abstract-We present a novel method to perform an accurate registration of 3-D nonrigid bodies by using phase-shift properties of the dual-tree complex wavelet transform (DT- $\mathbb{C}WT$).
+Since the phases of DT- $\mathbb{C}WT$ coefficients change approximately linearly with the amount of feature displacement in the spatial domain, motion can be estimated using the phase information from these coefficients.
+The motion estimation is performed iteratively: first by using coarser level complex coefficients to determine large motion components and then by employing finer level coefficients to refine the motion field.
+We use a parametric affine model to describe the motion, where the affine parameters are found locally by substituting into an optical flow model and by solving the resulting overdetermined set of equations.
+From the estimated affine parameters, the motion field between the sensed and the reference data sets can be generated, and the sensed data set then can be shifted and interpolated spatially to align with the reference data set.

-Index Terms-Image registration, dual-tree complex wavelet transform, optical flow.
+Index Terms-Dual-tree complex wavelet transform (DT-CWT), image registration, optical flow.